V33RU/CommandInWiFi-Zeroclick/ATTACK_MODEL.md

 ---

 ### 3.9 NoSQL / LDAP Injection

+**Likelihood: Low.** Primarily targets enterprise network appliances and cloud-connected IoT gateways that store WiFi metadata in NoSQL databases or authenticate via LDAP.
+Rare in consumer devices but present in enterprise WiFi management systems.

 **How it works:** IoT devices using MongoDB or LDAP for network management may query using SSID values.
 MongoDB operator injection (`$gt`, `$ne`, `$regex`) or LDAP filter injection can bypass authentication or leak data.